 This course introduces students to the range of thinking skills and reasoning abilities that are essential to crime and intelligence analysis.
 Students will examine the nature of knowledge and develop their abilities to think reflectively, critically and logically.
 This course also covers many approaches to the task of discovering truth.
 A variety of structured analysis models will be used in conjunction with critical thinking to explore the basis of analysis.

 Admission to a Forensic credential program or permission of the Program Coordinator.

-Below is one offering of this course for the Spring/Summer 2014 term.
+Below is one offering of this course for the Winter 2017 term.

 Interested in being notified about future offerings of FSCT 8432 - Approaches to Analysis and Reasoning for Crime Studies?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.